 One of the things that I sometimes hear when I introduce this concept to classes is, “Doug, but my audiences are pretty intelligent.
 They will remember a lot more than the average person.”
 This study dispels that myth as well.
 Out of the entire study group, only one person in the entire study remembered all of the items in the list.
 The odds of your entire audience being made up of that tiny subset of participants is really, really low.

 My favorite brevity quote of all time, though is…

 “A good speech should be like a woman’s skirt; long enough to cover the subject and short enough to create interest.” ― Winston S. Churchill

-Initially in our classes, we help people reduce nervousness.
-However, in the latter part of the class, we focus a lot on being "audience focused."
+Initially, in our classes, we help people reduce nervousness.
+However, in the latter part of the class, we focus a lot on being “audience-focused.”
 Most presenters make the mistake of beginning the presentation design by focusing entirely on what they know about the subject.
-They make the presentation about themselves versus think about what the audience really wants from the speech.
+They make the presentation about themselves versus thinking about what the audience really wants from the speech.
 This is one of the biggest mistakes that a presenter can make.